the Pipe and Tabor compendium

 1909 newspaper article: 19091909 newspaper cuttingOxford Journal - Saturday 17 July 1909

-1909 newspaper article entitled ‘The Morris Dance – The History of a Picturesque Old English Pastime’1909Midland Counties Tribune - Saturday 15 May 1909
+1909 newspaper article: ‘The Morris Dance – The History of a Picturesque Old English Pastime’1909Midland Counties Tribune - Saturday 15 May 1909

 1910 introduction of morris dancing to schools: 1910 newspaper cuttingEast Anglian Daily Times - Thursday 13 January 1910